Tearnote/lists/README.md

 -   [README.md](README.md) (this file): Overview of the app.
 Read this to get an idea of the feature set, technologies used and project conventions.
 -   [DESIGN.md](doc/DESIGN.md): UX design notes crafted during early stages of development.
 The design process is described entirely, from the concept and market research to data modelling.
 -   [TESTING.md](doc/TESTING.md): Testing procedures.
 The app has been automatically validated and manually tested with procedures noted down in this file.
-WARNING - file contains ?MB of animated GIFs.

 ## Highlights